masonmark/CatchObjCException/README.md

 	  return result;
 	}

+The exception will almost always be an instance of `NSException`; the Swift code that receives the returned exception is free to inspect it, ignore it, or do whatever else it needs to.

-That's the gist of it; the rest of this README is superfluous (but cathartic), and the code in this repo is just an app to run the tests showing that the above code works.
+That's the [gist](https://gist.github.com/masonmark/ea1431df9e8d05385871) of it; the rest of this README is superfluous (but cathartic), and the code in this repo is just an app to run the tests showing that the above code works.

 ### NHMFACWTSFDTTAE FTW (or, the backstory)

-It was a dark and stormy night in Tokyo, I was coding my very first Swift project -- porting an internal build tool.
+It was a dark and stormy night, and I was writing my very first Swift code -- porting an internal build tool.

 This tool is written in Objective-C, and is composed of exactly one class (BuildTool), plus thirteen classes from our shared code base.
 It's mainly a command line tool (it normally runs as an Xcode build phase), but it also has a simple single-window GUI app for running it manually.

 So a port of this small but frequently-used tool seemed like a perfect candidate to become My Little Pony® Baby's First™ Swift App℠.

-At first I was all like, *Ooh, optionals, like nil pointers with benefits*, and then Swift was all like, *Bro, check out my enums on 'roids*, and then I was all like, *Cool, dude, but since you are borrowing all these features from everyone why didn't you borrow Ruby's `unless`, bro,* and then Swift was all like:
+At first I was all like, *Ooh, optionals, like nil pointers with benefits*, and then Swift was all like, *Bro, check out my enums on 'roids*, and then I was all like, *Cool, but since you are borrowing all these features from everyone why the fuck didn't you borrow Ruby's `unless` bro,* and then Swift was all like:

     2015-11-02 23:00:24.861 PerversionTool[36480:14811735] *** Terminating app due to uncaught exception 'NSInvalidArgumentException', reason: 'launch path not accessible'
     *** First throw call stack: